H.R. 2799: Closing the Bump Stock Loophole Act of 2025

 1

-The bill adds a new definition saying a semi-automatic firearm fires one round per trigger action, reloads itself using energy from the fired cartridge, and is not a machinegun.
+The bill writes the definition of "semi-automatic firearm" directly into federal law: a gun that fires one round per trigger action, reloads itself using energy from the fired cartridge, and is not a machinegun.
+Until now, that definition lived in regulations — the gap the Supreme Court exploited in Cargill.

 2

-Starting 120 days after enactment, it would be illegal to import, make, sell, transfer, receive, or possess devices attached to semi-automatic guns that materially increase firing speed or mimic machinegun fire.
+Starting 120 days after enactment, it becomes a federal crime to import, sell, make, transfer, receive, or possess any manual, powered, or electronic device attached to a semi-automatic firearm that materially increases its rate of fire or makes it behave like a machinegun.

 3

-The ban is not limited to complete accessories like bump stocks.
-It also includes any part or combination of parts designed to increase firing speed by reducing the need for a separate trigger movement for each shot.
+The ban isn't limited to finished accessories.
+It reaches any part or combination of parts designed to eliminate the need for a separate trigger movement for each shot — language meant to catch forced-reset triggers, auto-sear kits, and whatever conversion parts the next wave of inventors comes up with.

 4